ExpoSEJS/PLDI-Artifact/README.md

 ```
 ./run_small_regex_crawl
 ```
 to launch the crawler.
 In real-time, this will give information on each package as it processes them.
 This should be very quick on the small sample of packages we have provided.
+The crawler may raise some parsing errors.
+These are normal, and occur when files look like JavaScript but Acorn cannot correctly parse them.
+In these cases we progress as far as we can through a fail before discarding the rest.

 A complete list of regular expressions found will be added to the file `OutputCrawl` in the same directory.
 Output lines are formatted JSON, an example of which is:
 ```